-197. Finding: The funding from the 13th Amendment will go towards affordable housing utilizing the N/NE Housing Strategy and implementation of the North/Northeast Community Development Initiative including the development of a Cultural-Business Hub as further elaborated in Finding 122.
+197. Finding: The funding from the 13th Amendment will go towards affordable housing and implementation of the North/Northeast Community Development Initiative including the development of a Cultural-Business Hub as further elaborated in Finding 122.
 The 13th Amendment complies with this policy and objectives 1-13.